robertdj/RDP/README.md

 # Example

 There is a single function in the {RDP} package.
-Here is a comparison (using the [{bench} package](https://bench.r-lib.org)) of the execution speed and memory usage between the {RDP} implementation and a pure R implementation in the [kmlShape package](https://cran.r-project.org/package=kmlShape):
+Here is a comparison of the execution speed and memory usage of the {RDP} implementation and a pure R implementation from the [kmlShape package](https://cran.r-project.org/package=kmlShape):

 ``` r